Rubrics and criteria in Canvas

 How-to-guides

 Rubrics in Canvas are an effective tool for communicating expectations and criterion for attaining each level of scoring.
-Rubrics are used as grading criteria for students and can be added to assignments, quizzes, and graded discussion.
+Rubrics are used as grading criteria for students and must explicitly align with intended learning outcomes disclosed at task release (Procedures §24).
+They may also support alignment with programme-level Graduate Profiles where applicable (Policy §4).

 Video – Canvas tutorial on Rubrics